hpe-dev-incubator/hpe-dev-portal/content/blog/simplifying-code-migration-the-benefits-of-the-new-ampere-porting-advisor-for-x86-to-arm64.md

 The Ampere Porting Advisor will not make code modifications, nor API level recommendations, and it will not send data back to Ampere.
 The APA is a static command line tool that analyzes the make environment and source code for known code patterns and dependency libraries and generates a report with incompatibilities and recommendations.

-Download and try the free Ampere Porting Advisor from [Ampere’s GitHub](https://github.com/AmpereComputing/ampere-porting-advisor).
+Download and try the Ampere Porting Advisor from [Ampere’s GitHub](https://github.com/AmpereComputing/ampere-porting-advisor).

 To learn more about the developer efforts, find best practices, insights, you are invited to join the conversation at: [https://developer.amperecomputing.com](https://developer.amperecomputing.com), and [https://community.amperecomputing.com/](https://community.amperecomputing.com/).